-CTE found in nearly 90 per cent of subjects in major study of football players' brains
+Damage found in 110 of 111 former NFL players' brains

 After years of denials, the NFL acknowledged a link between head blows and brain disease and agreed in a $1 billion settlement to compensate former players who had accused the league of hiding the risks.

+The CFL is facing a $200-million class-action lawsuit over concussions and brain trauma.

+Former commissioner Jeffrey Orridge drew widespread criticism during last year’s Grey Cup when he denied the existence of a link between playing football and the development of CTE.
+Orridge stepped down from the job in June and newly appointed league boss Randy Ambrosie hasn’t spoken at length on head injuries.
+He said at a news conference last month that he is “deeply committed” to player safety.

-The journal update includes many previously reported cases, including former NFL players Bubba Smith, Ken Stabler, Junior Seau and Dave Duerson.
+Tuesday’s journal update includes many previously reported cases, including former NFL players Bubba Smith, Ken Stabler, Junior Seau and Dave Duerson.

 New ones include retired tight end Frank Wainright, whose 10-year NFL career included stints with the Miami Dolphins, New Orleans Saints and Baltimore Ravens.
 Wainright died last October at age 48 from a heart attack triggered by bleeding in the brain, said his wife, Stacie.
 She said he had struggled almost eight years with frightening symptoms including confusion, memory loss and behaviour changes.